best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 ### Make code easier to read by following a consistent style

-Programming languages can differ in a myriad of ways.
+Programming languages can differ in lots of ways.
 One way R and Python differ, for example, is their use of indentation.
 Indentation is part of the well defined syntax of Python but is not for R.
 This does not mean that you shouldn't use indentation in R to make your code more readable.